ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We fixed a memory leak in the [mINI plugin](https://libelektra.org/plugins/mini) by requiring the plugin [`ccode`](https://libelektra.org/plugins/ccode) instead of the “provider” `code`. *(René Schwaiger)*

+### network

+- Fixed an error in network plugin that prevented it from working on non glibc platforms. *(Lukas Winkler)*

 ### Regex Dispatcher

 - The plugin [regexdispatcher](https://www.libelektra.org/plugins/regexdispatcher) has been added.
 It calculates regex representations for